Deep Clone for Jira

 In the menu on the left side, navigate to “Find new add-ons” under the “Add-ons” category.
 Search for “Deep Clone”, wait until the entry “Deep Clone for Jira” is shown and proceed to “Install” the add-on.

 After having installed the add-on from the Atlassian Marketplace, you can start using it right away!
-Just navigate to a Jira issue of your choice and click on the “Deep Clone” button on the upper right-hand corner of the issue.
+Just navigate to a Jira issue of your choice.
+Then, click on the “Deep Clone” button or the 3-dots-menu and the “Deep Clone” entry on the upper right-hand corner of the issue.

 You’re then able to configure how the issue should be cloned.
 Specify a target project and issue type, along with which other embedded content from the issue should be cloned, including: